svenssonjoel/BLE_S/README.md

 # BLE_TOOL

  * BLE_TOOL: is in directory qscanner and is a QT program.
 Open the .pro file with qt-creator.
- * ble_tool_nrf52_fw: contains firmware for the NRF52 platform that amongst other things runs a "lisp" interpreter
+ * ble_tool_nrf52_fw: contains firmware for the NRF52 platform that runs a "lisp" interpreter and some BLE services.

 ## Getting started